Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 Do I need an ABN to apply for a grant?

 All individual or organisation grant applications based in Australia must have an active Australian Business Number (ABN).
 Individual applicants without an ABN may have their grant administered by an individual or organisation with an ABN.
-Organisations operating outside of Australia do not need an ABN to apply, depending on their circumstances, (please check with your accountant or tax advisor).
+Organisations operating outside of Australia do not need an ABN to apply, depending on their circumstances, (please check with your accountant or tax adviser).

 The name of the applicant must match the name of the ABN and the name of the bank account we pay the grant into.
 If you cannot provide an ABN and bank account that are in the same name as the applicant, you will need to nominate an administrator for your grant.